 The Multi-Platform Challenge

 Traditional automation tools often struggle with platform diversity because they apply a one-size-fits-all approach.
 Desktop applications behave differently from mobile apps, which behave differently from web applications.
-Each platform has its own:
+Each platform has its own:- Interaction paradigms: Desktop uses mouse and keyboard, mobile uses touch gestures, web applications combine both

 - UI element hierarchies: Desktop controls follow OS conventions, mobile apps use platform-specific widgets, web pages use DOM structures